protofire/solhint/docs/architecture.md

 ### How to Add a Plugin

 You can write your own plugins to add new rules to Solhint.
-A plugin is just an npm packages that exports an array of new rules.
+A plugin is just an npm package that exports an array of new rules.
 The name of the package has to follow the naming convention of `solhint-plugin-<plugin-name>`.

 Read [this document](https://github.com/protofire/solhint/blob/master/docs/writing-plugins.md) to learn more about writing plugins.